- Cancer Treatment

 Taste Changes During Cancer Therapy

 People going through cancer treatments, such as chemotherapy and radiation therapy, frequently report changes in taste.
 In fact, one study found that this occurred in 66% of patients.
-These changes can include food and drinks tasting like metal, an aversion to certain foods, or a change in the taste of your favorite foods.
+These changes can include food and drinks tasting bitter or like metal, an aversion to certain foods, or a change in the taste of your favorite foods.

+Taste changes can impact your enjoyment of eating or drinking.
+In turn, you may not eat or drink enough for proper nutrition.
 Although the problem with taste changes typically resolves over time after therapy is ends, it can persist for a year or longer.
 There are some things you can do to help manage taste changes and, in the process, decrease or prevent weight loss.

 - Avoid cigarette or cigar smoking, as this can make taste changes worse.